dm03514/blog/devops/container-organizational-affect/README.md

-# DevOps
+# DevOps for Decision Makers: Containers Affect On Software Delivery

 Containers completely change a software organizational structure.
 Containers provide a contained primitive which allows feature teams to fully control theri system as well as application level dependencies and package and execute them as an immutable object.
-This has significant impact on organizational structure by removing connections
+This has significant impact on organizational structure by removing connections, and results in a large throughput on deployment velocity.

 Container is the only current DevOps primitive, enabling engineers to fully control both their application and system dependencies in a single artifact.

+There are manay amazing technical overviews on what containers are and how to use and productionize them.
+Much less is written about how containers have the affect on ndelivery that they do.